This article describes:

 Take a closer look at the category labels and the cards in each category

-In our example, we can see below that five of our 'America' categories contain at least two of the same cards as the others.
+When we look at all of the sorted cards in each category, we can see five of our 'America' categories contain at least two of the same cards as the others.
 This gives a good indication that the participants had similar intentions when creating those groupings, and we could consider merging them into one category.

 However, when we look again at the category labels, we see that one is actually 'America (North & South)', and that it includes countries also in South America.
 Another category only contains 'Mexico', and another only 'Istanbul'.
 These groupings suggest a different intention than the others, so we could probably exclude them.